 Several experiments have been suggested.
 Other questions should also be addressed.
-For example, the rate constants $k{\rm gr}$, $k{\rm 1or}$, $k{\rm 4}$, $k{\rm 8}$ could be much smaller than presented in Tables 2 and 4.
-If so, irreversible thermodynamics may have to be taken into account.
+For example, the rate constants k{gr} , k{1or} , k_4 , k_8 could be much smaller than presented in Tables 2 and

+4. If so, irreversible thermodynamics may have DA, (1992).
+The role of sound and of liquid wato be taken into account.
 If the electron in the domain moves statistically this could produce domains with the electron moving like a dipole, initiating similar behavior in other domains by resonance.